nixworks/public/news/2016/08/9/the-islamic-state-of-iraq-and-the-levant-threatens-to-attack-the-miss-universe-2016-pageant-if-it-were-to-be-held-in-the-philippines.md

 ### Related:

-1. [In a promotion video, the Islamic State of Iraq and the Levant instructs its followers to go to the Philippines instead of the Middle East. ](/news/2017/09/12/in-a-promotion-video-the-islamic-state-of-iraq-and-the-levant-instructs-its-followers-to-go-to-the-philippines-instead-of-the-middle-east.md) _Context: Islamic State of Iraq and the Levant, Philippines_
+1. [In an unconfirmed video, the Islamic State of Iraq and the Levant instructs its followers to go and fight in the Philippines instead of the Middle East. ](/news/2017/09/12/in-an-unconfirmed-video-the-islamic-state-of-iraq-and-the-levant-instructs-its-followers-to-go-and-fight-in-the-philippines-instead-of-the.md) _Context: Islamic State of Iraq and the Levant, Philippines_
 2. [Iris Mittenaere, winner of Miss France 2016, is crowned as the winner of Miss Universe 2016 at a ceremony in the Philippines. ](/news/2017/01/30/iris-mittenaere-winner-of-miss-france-2016-is-crowned-as-the-winner-of-miss-universe-2016-at-a-ceremony-in-the-philippines.md) _Context: Miss Universe 2016, Philippines_
 3. [Islamic State of Iraq and the Levant militants break free supporters from a Marawi jail in the Philippines. ](/news/2016/08/28/islamic-state-of-iraq-and-the-levant-militants-break-free-supporters-from-a-marawi-jail-in-the-philippines.md) _Context: Islamic State of Iraq and the Levant, Philippines_
 4. [The Islamic State of Iraq and the Levant declares war on the Philippines. ](/news/2016/06/22/the-islamic-state-of-iraq-and-the-levant-declares-war-on-the-philippines.md) _Context: Islamic State of Iraq and the Levant, Philippines_